ka9q/ka9q-radio/docs/FFTW3.md

 A Note on the FFT
 -----------------

+The [Wikipedia article on the FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform) is a pretty comprehensive read, with many references.

 The original paper by James W Cooley and John W Tukey describing the FFT can be found here: [An Algorithm for the Machine Calculation of Complex Fourier Series](https://www.ams.org/journals/mcom/1965-19-090/S0025-5718-1965-0178586-1/S0025-5718-1965-0178586-1.pdf).
 It'd be hard to find a more widely used numerical algorithm in the modern world.
-Besides its traditional use in spectral analysis, the FFT is the basis of orthogonal frequency division multiplex (OFDM), which has pretty much taken over modern terrestrial digital communications.
+Besides its traditional use in spectral analysis, the FFT is used in many audio and image compression algorithms.
+It is also the basis of orthogonal frequency division multiplex (OFDM), which has pretty much taken over modern terrestrial digital communications.
 It is also heavily used in medical imaging, such as MRI, CT and PET scanners.